ariadnimac/fun-in-Quarantine/seip2020_practical_assignments/sourcecodeanalyzer/README.md

 ### Export metrics into a new file
 For the purose of exporting the metrics calculated as explained above and write them into a new file <b>Strategy Pattern</b> was again chosen to enhance the extensibility of the code.
 That means that there is an interface called "MetricsExporter" that is being implemented by the classes "JsonExporter" and "CsvExporter".

+### Factory
+To remove all the checks from the client, a Factory was created in order to call the appropriate methods depending on the user's input.

 ## Building